Aaryan-Nayan-Srivastava/TrustGuardAI/README.md

+# TrustGuard AI

-# Fake Job Posting Detection with Human-in-the-Loop Decision Layer
+## Fake Job Posting Detection with Human-in-the-Loop Decision Layer

 This project demonstrates a two-stage machine learning system for detecting fraudulent job postings, enhanced with a decision layer that determines when a model’s prediction should be trusted and when human review is required.